How to Make One-on-One Meeting Successful in Trello?

 Ongoing

-This list is for placing topics that were discussed and needed some level of follow up.
+This list is for placing topics that were discussed and needed some follow-up.
 It helps remind team members to revisit these points in the next meeting.
-It can also be used to house topics that need frequent follow up such as an ongoing project.
-To make sure it doesn’t slip under the radar, add a due date to it, and you will get a reminder.
+It can also house topics that need frequent follow-up, such as ongoing projects.
+To ensure it doesn’t slip under the radar, add a due date, and you will get a reminder.

 Growth